 Prof. Bahrani is the Edith Porada Professor of Art History and Archaeology at Columbia University.

-Helen Malko is an Associate Research Scholar in the Department of Art History and Archaeology and a postdoctoral fellow at the Italian Academy, Columbia University.
+Helen Malko is a Program Manager at Columbia University.
 She holds a Ph.D. in archaeology and anthropology from Stony Brook University, and a Master’s degree in archaeology of the Ancient Near East from Baghdad University.
 She holds a diploma in Historic Preservation from Rutgers University.
 Her current research is focused on the ongoing deliberate destruction of monuments and historical landscapes in Iraq and Syria, and the related changes in the rhetoric of heritage studies and archaeological ethics that have accompanied this destruction.

 Serdar Yalcin is currently a Core Lecturer at Columbia University, where he received his Ph.D. in Art History and Archaeology in 2014.
 His research interests include art and archaeology of the Ancient Near East with emphasis on Mesopotamia and Anatolia, identity and material culture, and interconnections in the ancient eastern Mediterranean.
 From 2014 to 2016, Dr. Yalcin was a postdoctoral teaching fellow at Parsons School of Design in New York.
 In addition to his work for the Mapping Mesopotamian Monuments Project, Dr. Yalcin is an active member of the Tarsus-Gözlükule Project since 2003, participating in both the excavations and the analysis of the excavated archaeological material.